-If you are passionate about Information Technology (IT), cybersecurity, among other fields, has shown to be a very in-demand industry.
+If you are passionate about Information Technology (IT), cybersecurity, among other fields like software engineering, has shown to be a very in-demand industry.
 There are plenty of job prospects for cybersecurity analysts, provided that they are knowledgeable and well prepared on the field.
 Pursuing a career as a cyber security analyst can be the best step for your future.

 So, if you are considering this career path, further you can read more about how to kickstart your career as a cybersecurity analyst, from academic preparation, certification, skills, to information on the average salary and specialized jobs in the industry.